cvdlab-projects/weblar/presentations/2013-04-18/andrea/presentation.md

 ===
 Extension of the `LAR.js` and `LAR-DEMO.js` projects with `convex cells`

+!

+Point (sub-task) one:

-Point one: Implementation of the cartesian product function between convex cells.
+Implementation of the cartesian product function between convex cells.

 * Study of the "larProduct" function, currently present in lar.py.
 * Integration of the lar.js project with this function, which will allow to do the product between convex cells and which is based on the "larProduct" function.